kristianfoerster/time-area-jupyter/readme.md

 ![Example](out.gif)

-*Figure: Example demonstrating how the the hydrological response relates to time-area digram.*
+*Figure: Example demonstrating how the the hydrological response relates to the time-area diagram.*

 **References**